What is Hoof Thrush?

 A horse with a strong immune system has a much greater chance of being able to fight off the harmful bacteria that causes thrush.
 There are more than 100 trillion microorganisms that live in the gut microbiome.
 These microorganisms called probiotics, communicate with immune cells to assist in regulating the immune response.

 If your horse already suffers from thrush you must take action immediately.
-Clean the infected area thoroughly and apply Thrush Free Naturally daily until all infection is gone and the frog has completely grown back.
+Clean the infected area thoroughly and apply Hoof Rescue Naturally daily until all infection is gone and the frog has completely grown back.
 Depending on the severity of the infection it could take several weeks for the frog to regenerate itself.
 Don’t stop treatment until this has happened.